Neuro-Symbolic AI:

 What Clarity Requires

-Escaping the terminology trap requires more than better definitions.
-It requires a framework that exposes the actual tradeoffs between approaches.
+Escaping the terminology trap requires a framework that exposes the actual tradeoffs.
+Not a spectrum.
+The reality is multi-dimensional.

 FIG 1.2: Trade-off Matrix